Privia Health Group Inc. (PRVA) Shares Down Despite Recent Market Volatility

 Goldman gave a rating of “Buy” to PRVA, setting the target price at $32 in the report published on February 03rd of the current year.

-Volatility was left at 3.93%, however, over the last 30 days, the volatility rate increased by 4.43%, as shares sank -8.46% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.59% lower at present.
+Volatility was left at 5.25%, however, over the last 30 days, the volatility rate increased by 8.37%, as shares surge +3.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.64% lower at present.

-During the last 5 trading sessions, PRVA fell by -6.16%, which changed the moving average for the period of 200-days by -26.04% in comparison to the 20-day moving average, which settled at $26.60.
-In addition, Privia Health Group Inc. saw 10.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PRVA rose by +2.40%, which changed the moving average for the period of 200-days by -23.78% in comparison to the 20-day moving average, which settled at $26.97.
+In addition, Privia Health Group Inc. saw 22.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PRVA starting from Morris Matthew Shawn, who sale 8,094 shares at the price of $27.26 back on May 02.
-After this action, Morris Matthew Shawn now owns 105,645 shares of Privia Health Group Inc., valued at $220,642 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PRVA starting from Sullivan William M, who sale 1,300 shares at the price of $30.07 back on May 09.
+After this action, Sullivan William M now owns 5,692,014 shares of Privia Health Group Inc., valued at $39,091 using the latest closing price.

-Mehrotra Parth, the President and COO of Privia Health Group Inc., sale 7,625 shares at $27.26 during a trade that took place back on May 02, which means that Mehrotra Parth is holding 82,229 shares at $207,858 based on the most recent closing price.
+Bartrum Thomas, the EVP, General Counsel of Privia Health Group Inc., sale 68 shares at $30.00 during a trade that took place back on May 09, which means that Bartrum Thomas is holding 87,732 shares at $2,040 based on the most recent closing price.

 Stock Fundamentals for PRVA